mlmargotto/DecSecOpsTools/docs/_posts/2013-07-12-zerobin-as-a-xss-attack-platform.md

 category: blog
 ---

-<em>What if you could have hundreds of websites from which to launch an
+_What if you could have hundreds of websites from which to launch an encrypted cross-site-scripting attack?_
-encrypted cross-site-scripting attack?</em>

-<em>What if the webservers could store the XSS attack code for you but could
+_What if the webservers could store the XSS attack code for you but could not decrypt it?_
-not decrypt it?</em>

-<em>What if the encrypted code could be set to expire after a set time or
-immediately after attacking a single person?</em>
+_What if the encrypted code could be set to expire after a set time or immediately after attacking a single person?_

 As it turns out, many reputable (and not so reputable) web hosts across the internet are hosting ZeroBin PHP code that is vulnerable to XSS.
 ZeroBin is an